On Black Hole Echoes

 We start with looking at Lorentz violating operators.
-The Schwarzschild metric ingoing GP coordinates, in which the time is the proper time of a free-falling observer, is given by \be \rmd s^2 = - \rmd t_{GP}^2 + (\rmd r + v(r) \rmd t_{GP})^2 + r^2 \rmd \Omega^2 \, , \ee where the function $v(r) = - \sqrt{r_0 / r}$, $r_0 = 2 G M$ being the position of the horizon.
+The Schwarzschild metric in ingoing GP coordinates, in which the time is the proper time of a free-falling observer, is given by \be \rmd s^2 = - \rmd t_{GP}^2 + (\rmd r + v(r) \rmd t_{GP})^2 + r^2 \rmd \Omega^2 \, , \ee where the function $v(r) = - \sqrt{r_0 / r}$, $r_0 = 2 G M$ being the position of the horizon.
 The orthonormal tetrad adapted to the free-fall frame is given (in the $t_{GP}-r$ subspace) by the vectors $s_{GP}= (1, v(r), 0, 0)$, $u_{GP} = (0, 1, 0, 0)$.
 Note that on the horizon, $v = -1$ and thus the metric is $ds^2 \rightarrow -2dt_{GP} dr + dr^2 + r_0^2 d\Omega^2$, which indeed is regular.

+We will probe this geometry with a massless scalar field.
 The propagation of our probe scalar field on this background is described by \cite{jacobson} \be S = \frac{1}{2} \int \rmd^4 x \sqrt{-g} \, , \ee where the Lorentz-violating operator involves a special frame selected by the ingoing radial vector $u$.
 In flat space this simulates a quartic spatial momentum correction similar to the rotons in a fluid.
 Here, $k_0$ is a high-momentum cutoff and $\alpha$ a dimensionless number which can take either sign.